April 20

 Boeing 727 Hits Mountain: 53 Die Leaving Bogota

-A TAME Boeing 727 chartered by Air France slammed into Cerro El Cable mountain minutes after takeoff from Bogota, killing all 53 people aboard.
-The crash exposed the extreme risks of operating heavily loaded jets from high-altitude airports surrounded by Andean peaks and poor weather conditions.
+A TAME Boeing 727 chartered by Air France slammed into Cerro El Cable mountain just minutes after takeoff from Bogota's El Dorado airport, killing all 53 people aboard.
+The crew failed to gain sufficient altitude to clear the surrounding terrain in the high-altitude conditions that make Bogota one of the world's most challenging commercial airports.
+The crash reinforced longstanding concerns about operating heavily loaded jets from airports ringed by Andean peaks above 8,000 feet.

 They called themselves the Trenchcoat Mafia, planning to bomb the library first.